discoverygarden/islandora_spreadsheet_ingest/README.md

   islandora-batch-process` command
-* Temporarily turning off Drupal cron, as some processes (such as Islandora IP Embargo's embargo-lifting job) override the global batch, preventing PHP from being refreshed exposing the batch process to the potential for timeouts.
+* Temporarily turning off Drupal cron, as some processes (such as Islandora IP Embargo's embargo-lifting job) override the global batch, preventing PHP from being refreshed and exposing the batch process to the potential for timeouts.

 ## Troubleshooting/Issues